 Head Start is an early childhood education program for children 3 to 5 years old.
 This program promotes the building blocks of school readiness and lifelong learning through these six (6) areas

 - Cognitive and General Knowledge (Social Studies, History, Family and Community, Problem Solving and Symbolic Representation, Scientific Skills and Method, Conceptual

 - Knowledge of the Physical and Natural World, Number Concepts, Quantities and Operations, Geometry, Patterns, and Measurement)

 - Approaches to Learning, (Music, Creative Movement, Art, Drama, Imitative and Curiosity Persistence and Cooperation)

 - Social and Emotional Development

-The program offers a part day center based program option for families who qualify.
-A home based option is available for families who prefer to gain the skills to teach their children in their homes or is the more appropriate option for children with special needs.
+The program offers a part day and full day center-based program options for families who qualify.
 All program options provide children with a strong foundation for both social and emotional competence for school success.

 Children enrolled in the program receive developmental, medical, dental, vision, hearing, and nutritional screenings with appropriate follow-up services.
 Healthy meals and snacks are provided and accommodations are made for special nutritional needs when feasible.